AdobeDocs/advertising.en/help/dsp/reports/report-about.md

     * **[!UICONTROL Household Conversions]:** Use this report to see view-through conversions at the household level based on IP address, rather than at a device/cookie level.
 Use the insights to measure and optimize campaign performance.
 See "[FAQs About Household Reports](/help/dsp/reports/faq-household-report.md)" for more information.
 Data isn't available for placements that target universal IDs.

-    * **[!UICONTROL Path to Conversion Beta]:** (Beta feature) Use this report to see the sequence of interaction points in the same household that lead to each of the selected conversion metrics in the specified data range, using a specified lookback period between the first interaction and a conversion.
-The report can include one dimension:
+    * **[!UICONTROL Path to Conversion Beta]:** (Beta feature) Use this report to identify how to optimize budgets and personalize ads based on top-performing ad interaction sequences.
+The report shows the sequence of interaction points in the same household that lead to each of the selected conversion metrics in the specified data range.
+The report uses a specified lookback period between the first interaction and a conversion and can include one dimension:

       * [!UICONTROL Channel Assist Type]: Shows how the following  marketing channels have assisted the conversion process: [!UICONTROL Audio Impression], [!UICONTROL CTV Impression], [!UICONTROL Display Click], [!UICONTROL Display Impression], [!UICONTROL Native Click], [!UICONTROL Native Impression], [!UICONTROL Search Click], [!UICONTROL Video Click], or [!UICONTROL Video Impression].